Email nurture campaigns are an effective way to engage leads. Learn sales experts' 14 best practices for successful email nurture campaigns.

 With this rule, top sales performers are prioritized and receive more of the inbound leads — and also more of the promising leads — than their counterparts.
 Top performance could be measured by their close rates if they’re an account executive.
 Or, if business development reps handle your inbound leads, it could be judged on their conversion to opportunity rates.
 Managers use this method because they predict that top performers will be most likely to convert the lead.

-But, a potential downside to this rule is overwhelming your top performers with too many leads; most reps can only handle around 150 leads per month.
+But, a potential downside to this rule is overwhelming your top performers with too many leads; most reps should only handle max 15 new leads per day.
 It also might create the perception of an unfair working environment amongst your team.